alexdebrie/dynamodb-workshop/02-query/README.md

 If you get stuck, [look here](./src/insertItems.js) for an example.

-## Reading individual items using the GetItem operation
+## Reading multiple items using the BatchGetItem operation

 In the previous lesson, you read individual items from your table using the `GetItem` operation and including the `Username` attribute for the key.
 You can still use the `GetItem` operation on a table that has a composite primary key.
 However, you must provide _both_ elements of your primary key to read an individual item.

+Additionally, you may have situations where you want to retrieve multiple items at the same time.
+If you know the full primary key for each item you want to retrieve, you can use the `BatchGetItem` operation to retrieve multiple items in a single request.
+With the `BatchGetItem` operation, you can retrieve up to 100 items in a single request.

 ### Task

-Write a script that reads one of your items from your DynamoDB table.
-This is similar to the `GetItem` request you made in the last lesson, but it requires specifying both elements of the primary key.
+Write a script that uses `BatchGetItem` to read your items from your DynamoDB table.
+This is similar to the `GetItem` request you made in the last lesson, but it requires specifying both elements of the primary key for each item you want to retrieve.

 The four items in your table have the following primary key values: